56kcloud/Training/Docker/kickstart/chapters/alpine.md

    Linux 97916e8cb5dc 4.4.27-moby #1 SMP Wed Oct 26 14:01:48 UTC 2016 x86_64 Linux
    ```

    Type `exit` or `CTRL-D` to exit the interactive container.
-Once we exit the container the container will also exit and stop.
+Once we exit the container, it will also exit and stop.

    Running the `run` command with the `-it` flags attaches us to an interactive tty in the container.
-Now you can run as many commands in the container as you want.
+Now, you can run as many commands in the container as you want.
 Take some time to run your favorite commands.

-That concludes a whirlwind tour of the `docker container run` command which would most likely be the command you'll use most often.
+That concludes a whirlwind tour of the `docker container run` command, which you'll often use.
 It makes sense to spend some time getting comfortable with it.
 To find out more about `run`, use `docker container run --help` to see a list of all flags it supports.
-As you proceed further, we'll see a few more variants of `docker container run`.
+As you proceed, we'll see a few more variants of `docker container run`.

 ## Task 2: Run an interactive Ubuntu container

 You can run a container based on a different version of Linux than what is running on your Docker host.

-In the next example, we are going to run an Ubuntu Linux container.
+In the following example, we will run an Ubuntu Linux container.

 1. Run a Docker container and access its shell.